 Why?
 Because mobile is becoming more relevant than desktop.

-.
-It also helps to manage the interactivity.
-For example: We use cursor for interaction on desktop/laptop but smart phones uses touch and/or gestures so we have to design such a way that we uses less hover effect.
-Hover effect does not work on touch devices.
+For example, We use a cursor for interaction on desktop/laptop but smartphones use touch and/or gestures so we have to design in such a way that we use less hover effect.
+The hover effect does not work on touch devices.

 Media Queries is a CSS3 module allowing content rendering to adapt to conditions such as screen resolution (e.g. smartphone screen vs. computer screen).
 It became a W3C recommended standard in June 2012. and is a cornerstone technology of Responsive web design.